The Handmaid's Tale: Plot summary

-Offred details her life starting with her third assignment as a Handmaid to a Commander.
-Interspersed with her narratives of her present-day experiences are flashbacks of her life before and during the beginning of the revolution, including her failed attempt to escape to Canada with her husband and child, her indoctrination into life as a Handmaid by the Aunts, and the escape of her friend Moira from the indoctrination facility.
+Offred details her life, starting with her third assignment as a Handmaid to a Commander.
+Interspersing narratives of her present-day experiences are flashbacks of her life before and during the beginning of the revolution, including her failed escape, indoctrination by the Aunts, and her friend Moira's escape from the indoctrination facility.
 At her new home, she is treated poorly by the Commander's wife, Serena Joy, a former Christian media personality who supported women's domesticity and subordinate role well before Gilead was established.

-To Offred's surprise, the Commander requests to see her outside of the "Ceremony" which is a reproductive ritual obligatory for handmaids (conducted in the presence of the wives) and intended to result in conception.
-The commander's request to see Offred in the library is an illegal activity in Gilead, but they meet nevertheless.
-They mostly play Scrabble and Offred is allowed to ask favours of him, either in terms of information or material items.
-The Commander asks Offred to kiss him "as if she meant it" and tells her about his strained relationship with his wife.
-Finally, he gives her lingerie and takes her to a covert, government-run brothel called Jezebel's.
-Offred unexpectedly encounters Moira there, with Moira's will broken, and learns from Moira that those who are found breaking the law are sent to the Colonies to clean up toxic waste or are allowed to work at Jezebel's as punishment.
+To Offred's surprise, the Commander asks to see her outside of the "Ceremony", ritualized rape conducted during the Handmaids' likely fertile period each month, with the wives present, intended to result in conception.
+His request to see her in the library is illegal in Gilead, but they meet nevertheless.
+They primarily play Scrabble and Offred is allowed to ask favors of him, such as information or material items.
+He asks Offred to kiss him "as if she meant it" and tells her about his strained relationship with his wife.
+Finally, he gives her lingerie and takes her to a covert, government-run brothel using Jezebels, women forced into sanctioned sex slavery.
+Offred unexpectedly encounters an emotionally broken Moira there, who tells her that those found breaking the law are sent to the "Colonies" to clean up toxic waste or are allowed to work as Jezebels as punishment.

-In the days between her visits to the Commander, Offred also learns from her shopping partner, a woman called Ofglen, of the Mayday resistance, an underground network working to overthrow the Republic of Gilead.
-Not knowing of Offred's criminal acts with her husband, Serena begins to suspect that the Commander is infertile, and arranges for Offred to begin a covert sexual relationship with Nick, the Commander's personal servant.
+In the days between her visits to the Commander, Offred also learns her shopping partner, a woman called Ofglen, is with the Mayday resistance, an underground network working to overthrow Gilead's government.
+Not knowing of Offred's criminal acts with her husband, Serena begins to suspect that he is infertile, so she arranges for Offred to have sex with Nick, the Commander's personal servant, who had attempted to talk to her before and shown interest.
 Serena offers Offred information about her daughter in exchange.
-She later brings her a photograph of Offred's daughter which leaves Offred feeling dejected because she senses she has been erased from her daughter's life.
+She later brings her a photograph of Offred's daughter, which leaves Offred feeling dejected, as she believes she has been erased from her daughter's life.

-Nick had earlier tried to talk to Offred and had shown interest in her.
-After their initial sexual encounter, Offred and Nick begin to meet on their own initiative as well, with Offred discovering that she enjoys these intimate moments despite memories of her husband, and shares potentially dangerous information about her past with him.
-Offred tells Nick that she thinks she is pregnant.
+After their initial sexual encounter, Offred and Nick begin to meet on their own initiative as well; she discovers that she enjoys these intimate moments despite memories of her husband, and shares potentially dangerous information about her past with him.
+Offred later tells Nick that she thinks she is pregnant.